Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    - In case the [=ingest source=] itself fails, it restarts and performs the steps as in [[#interface-1-failover]].

-The live encoder [=ingest source=] can be deployed in the cloud or on a bare metal server or even as a dedicated hardware.
-The live encoder may have some tools or configuration APIs to author the CMAF tracks and feed instructions/properties from the SDI or broadcast feed into the CMAF tracks.
+The [=live encoder=] can be deployed in the cloud or on a bare metal server or even as a dedicated hardware.
+The [=live encoder=] may have some tools or configuration APIs to author the CMAF tracks and feed instructions/properties from the SDI or broadcast feed into the CMAF tracks.
 The packager receives the ingested streams and performs the following tasks.